braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/dynamics_365_customer_insights.md

 In Customer Insights, navigate to **Admin > Connections**.
 Next, select **Add connections** and choose **Braze** to configure the connection.

-1. Create a Segment in Braze of the users you would like to Microsoft to update via Dynamics 365 Customer Insights.
+1. Create a segment in Braze of the users you want Microsoft to update through Dynamics 365 Customer Insights.
 2. Capture the Segment's **API Identifier**

 ### Step 3: Configure an export